-Your debit card PIN can be changed utilizing the ATM at one of our banking locations.
-Enter your current PIN when prompted, choose the "Change PIN" option and enter the desired four digit number.
-It's that easy!
-If you are unsure of your current PIN, please contact your private banker or the bank directly to inquire about other PIN change options available.
+Please contact your Private Banker or the bank directly to inquire about PIN change options available.
 Remember that a secure PIN helps protect you from unnecessary losses.
 Use a PIN that only you would know.
 Do not use a number that can be determined using information found in your wallet, and never disclose your PIN to anyone.

 What do I do when my card expires?

 Your card has an expiration date on it.
 Shortly before the card expires, you will receive a new card in the mail.
 It will have the same card number and PIN as your current card.
 Follow the instructions shown above to activate your new debit card and destroy your expired card.
 You will no longer be able to use your card after it expires.

 Can my card be used in a foreign country?

 Yes.
 The currency exchange rate is automatically calculated for you.
 However, there may be a few select countries that are blocked due to significant fraud.
 If you are traveling overseas, it is advisable to call your Private Banker or the bank directly to notify us of your travel status so we are able to confirm the card will work.
 Informing us of your travel plans in advance alerts us to debit card activity that might otherwise appear as suspicious or fraudulent.